 to Spay/Neuter Your Miniature Schnauzer

 Males start getting their hormones at 7 months of age.
 At this point in time, they will start to lift their leg and mark.
-In the past, I’ve recommended right at 7 months of age.
-With the latest information, if you can hold off until 8-9 months that is preferable.
-Keep in mind that a champion sired miniature size schnauzer will grow until they are 18 months to 2 years old.
+Years ago, I recommended neutering at 7 months of age.
+With the latest information, if you can hold off until 8-9 months or longer that is preferable.
+Keep in mind that a champion-sired miniature-size schnauzer will grow until they are 18 months to 2 years old.
 Whereas, the toy sizes usually mature at a year.
-This is why the show breeders recommend not neutering a male until they are 2 years of age.
+This is why the show breeders recommend not neutering a male until they are 18 months -2 years of age.
 A belly band will help with the leg lifting problem.
 Amazon sells them online.
 I just take a women’s menstrual pad and cut it into thirds and stick it inside the belly band.
 It really works well.
 Here is a link to the ones that I have purchased.
 There is a size chart, and if your dog is in-between sizes go with the smaller one.
 Amazon Male Belly Band Link

 My recommendation is one year because most of my dogs have reached their maximum weight by a year.
 The rule of thumb is that you never spay your dog when she is in the middle of a heat cycle.
 Most females will come into heat between 9 months and 14 months, and then every 6 months like clockwork.
 The recovery time is a bit longer for females.
 A lot of vets are now using internal stitches and surgical super glue on the outside which is a nice option.
 I’ve found that instead of the “cone”, you can use a toddler t-shirt or onesie to cover the surgical area.